Stop. Don’t waste more money on expensive cables.

 No sorry, that really expensive HDMI Standard cable that you bought may not work with High Speed HDMI.
 That’s a expensive lesson in obsolescence.

 Cable manufacturers and retailers will do everything they can to extract the maximum profit (that is what they are there for), like promoting gold-plated connectors.
-You should look carefully at what you are buying and don’t over pay because something looks (and is) expensive.
+I’m not saying gold plated connectors are not greet.
+They are.
+But are not other designs also great?
+All I say is to look carefully at what you are buying and don’t over pay because something looks (and is) expensive.

-Of course some cables will look and feel nicer, and some may offer an extended warranty etc. However, when looking at a well know UK retailer today, I see a 3m cable can cost from £5.99 (customer rating 9.6) to £79.97 (customer rating 9.5).
-I could buy a new low cost cable every year for the next 13 years and still have change out of £79.97.
+Of course some cables will look and feel nicer, and some may offer an extended warranty etc. However, when looking at well-know UK retailers, I can see that a 3 metre cable can cost from £5.99 to £79.97.
+It is therefore possible to buy a new low cost cable every year for the next 13 years and still have change out of £79.97.

 It’s your money.